kvakvs/beam-wisdoms/docs/source/definitions.rst

 .. _def-reduction:

-Reduction
+**Reduction**
-    Each instruction or a call has a cost, it uses imaginary units called 'reductions' where 1 reduction is approximately one function call, and the rest are derived from this also approximately.
+    Each instruction or a call has a cost, it uses imaginary units called *reductions*, where 1 reduction is approximately one function call.
+    Cost of other calls and operations is derived from this approximately.

 .. _def-registers:

-Registers
+**Registers**
     An array of :ref:`Words <def-word>` used to pass arguments in a function call.
 When a recursive call is made, affected registers are also saved onto the stack.

 .. _def-roots:

-Roots
+**Roots**
+    During garbage collection, the roots are all known to be live values, they are collected from:

+    *   the stack
+    *   the live registers
+    *   the process dictionary
+    *   the message queue
-    During garbage collection, the roots are all known to be live values, found on the stack and in the registers.
-Anything that can be traced by following references in roots is considered to be reachable data.
+    *   the group leader and the exception reason fields.

+    Anything that can be traced by following references from the roots is considered to be reachable data.
     This data is moved to the new heap.
     Previous heap is discarded, because no data can be reached on it anymore.

 .. _def-scheduler:

-Scheduler
+**Scheduler**
     Scheduler is a loop which runs on a fixed CPU core and it either fetches and executes next instruction based on instruction pointer in current process, or takes next process in the queue.
 As soon as a process has been